risk-first/website/estimating/Journeys.md

 # Journeys

 A third way to conceive of software development is as a _journey_ on the [Risk Landscape](Glossary.md#risk-landscape).
-We start at a place where we have no product, no customers and some funding.
+For example, in a startup we might start at a place where we have no product, no customers and some funding.
 We go on a journey of discovery and end up in a place where hopefully we _have_ a product, customers and an income stream.

 There are many ways we could do this journey, and many destinations.
 The idea of "pivoting" your startup idea feels very true to the [Journey](Journey.md) analogy, because that literally means changing direction.  _The place where we were headed sucked, lets go over here_.

 What does this journey look like in Risk-First terms?

+tbd diagram.

 As this diagram shows, at the start we have plenty of [Feature Fit Risk](Feature-Risk#feature-fit-risk):  if we have _no_ product, then it definitely doesn't fit our customer's needs!
 Also we have some amount of [Funding Risk](Scarcity-Risk#funding-risk), as at some point the money will run out.